Eis-D-Z/buildH3r_workshop/README.md

-# move_tutorial
+# Workshop
-Move tutorial for beginners
+Simple move smart contract to show case basic Move concepts.

+The idea is a contract that will allow people to put for adoption and adopt cats. <3